 The New Yorker magazine has a long, if occasionally flawed, investigation into the 1972 detention and execution – which one can alternatively read as kidnapping and murder – by the (Provisional) Irish Republican Army of the suspected British Army informer Jean McConville, during one of the worse years of the 1966-2005 “Troubles”.
-The thirty-eight year old recently widowed mother of ten children was taken at gun-point from her home in the battle-scarred Divis Flats complex of West Belfast in December of 1972 by female Volunteers of (P)IRA acting under the orders of the city’s Brigade Intelligence, driven across the “border” to County Louth and, following a brief and perhaps brutal interrogation, executed with a single gunshot to the back of the head.
-Her body was buried in a secret beach-side grave and her family were never formally informed of her death.
+The thirty-eight-year-old recently widowed mother of ten children was taken at gunpoint from her home in the battle-scarred Divis Flats complex of West Belfast in December of 1972 by female volunteers or guerrilla-fighters of the IRA acting under the orders of the city’s Brigade Headquarters’ Staff, driven across the “border” to County Louth and, following a brief and perhaps brutal interrogation, executed with a single gunshot to the back of the head.
+Her body was buried in a secret beachside grave and her family were never formally informed of her death.

-Jean McConville’s fate had been determined some days earlier at a meeting of the Headquarters Staff of the Belfast Brigade following the revelation that she had been supplied with a “walkie-talkie” style radio transmitter by intelligence officers of the notoriously “gung-ho” First Gloucestershire Regiment of the British Army which was then on a tour of duty in the area.
+Jean McConville’s fate had been determined some days earlier at a meeting of the aforementioned HQ Staff of the Belfast Brigade following the revelation that she had been supplied with a “walkie-talkie” style radio transmitter by intelligence officers of the notoriously “gung-ho” First Gloucestershire Regiment of the British Army which was then on a tour of duty in the neighbourhood.
 This was in fact the second such incident involving McConville.
-Throughout the autumn and winter of 1972 she had been under surveillance by (P)IRA after a previous search of her home had revealed a similar military transmitter.
+Throughout the autumn and winter of 1972 she had been under surveillance by the IRA after a previous search of her home had revealed a similar military transmitter.

-Reluctant to kill a clearly desperate woman – not least because of the adverse publicity it would engender – the Brigade HQ Staff allowed McConville to live, albeit with a warning of fatal consequences should she be caught spying again.
+Reluctant to kill a clearly desperate woman – not least because of the adverse publicity it would engender – the Belfast HQ Staff allowed McConville to live, albeit with a warning of fatal consequences should she be caught spying again.
 By December their patience was ended and after a short discussion over “banishment” versus “execution” her death was ordered through a majority vote.
-Among those supporting the latter option was the brigade OC or officer commanding, Gerry Adams.
+Among those supporting the latter option was the Brigade OC or officer commanding.
 However the manner of her killing was hotly debated.
-There were continuing fears that the acknowledged detention and killing by (P)IRA of a widowed mother of ten children (including a young political prisoner) would have a disastrous effect on support for the movement; that it would be exploited by Britain’s well-oiled propaganda-machine, as well as Republican rivals in (O)IRA; and that the slaying could reduce morale among local volunteers.
+There were continuing fears that the acknowledged detention and killing by the Irish Republican Army of a widowed mother of ten children (including a young political prisoner) would have a disastrous effect on support for the movement; that it would be exploited by Britain’s well-oiled propaganda-machine, as well as insurgent rivals in the OIRA; and that the slaying could reduce morale among local volunteers.

 Following Jean McConville’s disappearance chaos reigned amongst her family.
-A long-delayed investigation by the Royal Ulster Constabulary or RUC, the feared British paramilitary police force in the north-east of Ireland, uncovered virtually nothing, meeting a wall of communal silence in the Irish Nationalist community of West Belfast.
-Though some officers suspected her kidnap and murder by (P)IRA a campaign of misinformation by British Army intelligence to cover up their role in the whole affair, spreading rumours that the widowed mother had abandoned her children for a new lover, added to the confusion that hung over the case.
-Within months the half-hearted RUC investigation was closed down and it would take another three decades and a peace process for the McConville family to uncover some of the the truth and recover their mother’s hidden remains.
+A long-delayed investigation by the Royal Ulster Constabulary or RUC, the United Kingdom’s hated paramilitary police force in the north-east of Ireland, uncovered virtually nothing, meeting a wall of communal silence in the Irish nationalist neighbourhood of West Belfast.
+Though some officers suspected her kidnap and killing by the IRA a campaign of misinformation by British Army intelligence to cover up their role in the whole affair, spreading rumours that the widowed mother had abandoned her children for a new lover, added to the confusion that hung over the case.
+Within months the halfhearted RUC investigation was closed down and it would take another three decades and a peace process for the McConville family to uncover some of the the truth and the hidden remains of their mother.

 In reading the New Yorker article some points should be born in mind: